MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 When you disable storyline for a user, the Storyline tab no longer appears on their user profile, regardless of whether they posted to it. *If you disable storyline for all users in your network*, Storylines doesn't appear in the left navigation pane of Viva Engage for the web, or in the top navigation of the Viva Engage app for Teams and Outlook.

 Posted storyline content from users for whom storyline is disabled can be accessed through search and the All activity feed on the posting user's profile.
-However, those storyline conversations allow no new replies while the original author has no storyline privileges.
+However, those storyline conversations allow no new replies as long as the original author has no storyline privileges.

 Storyline content is always available through network data export.
 Networks in Native Mode can access this content [through eDiscovery](eDiscovery-engage.md).